-You need to: Have an interest in the beliefs and cultures of other people.
-Be prepared to discuss and argue.
-Remember this option is not about trying to make you religious!
-What it is useful for after Year 11 The qualification will provide a good grounding for any job that requires understanding other people - the Police, Social Workers, teaching, nursing and so on.
-Further academic studies, such as A-Level RS, Philosophy, Politics and Psychology Who can I speak to about this course? • Mr Evans, Miss Barker or Mr Mitchell Where else can I Look?
+- Have an interest in the beliefs and cultures of other people. - Be prepared to discuss and argue. - Remember this option is not about trying to make you religious!

+- The qualification will provide a good grounding for any job that requires understanding other people - the Police, Social Workers, teaching, nursing and so on. - Further academic studies, such as A-Level RS, Philosophy, Politics and Psychology

+• Miss Barker, Miss McClemont or Mr Mitchell

 Log on to the National Careers' Information Service or KUDOS